How to Find Work Experience for Medicine

 Medical schools require applicants to demonstrate a commitment to the field by gaining work experience, whether paid or voluntary.
 This helps students develop essential skills such as communication, empathy, and problem-solving — qualities that are crucial for a career in medicine.
 According to guidance from The Medic Portal, NHS Health Careers, and the British Medical Association, work experience allows students to witness patient care first-hand, understand the day-to-day responsibilities of medical professionals, and prepare for the challenges they will face.

-Top Work Experience Options to Boost Your Medical Application
+Top Work Experience Options for Medicine Applicants

 Hospital Placements